Lise345/BOLTCAR/README.md

 Dispersion  empiricaldispersion=gd3 --> Type dispersion of choice or None if none should be used
 Basis cbs --> Type basis set of choice, "cbs" will do an infinite basis set extrapolation using cc-pvdz/tz/qz basis sets
 DFT solvent  none --> Type solvent of choice or none
-Energy of separate reagents -1200.27851165566 --> Type energy of separate reagents (will only be used if separate reagents are not calculated (TODO))
 Charge 0 --> Type Charge of system
 Multiplicity 1 --> Type Multiplicity of system
 Time for IRC calcs 40 --> Type time required for IRC calcs